The Yocum Copper Gutters, Rear Awning, Window-well Covers, & More

 .

 This is the same house a couple years later when I was called in to do some other sheet metal work for them.
-It shows the new landscaping and tarnished copper gutters.
+You can see the new landscaping work and tarnished copper gutters after just a few years.

 They had just started moving into their new house when I was replacing the gutters.
-They were having a good deal of remodeling done.
-The house needed re-painted and the roofing needed replaced.
-The old copper gutters were not mounted well.
-Because of the way the fascia boards were the gutters were hung from straps nailed on the roofing, to let the gutters just dangle.
-This is no good, since you cannot prop a ladder against them, and they hang half under the roof edge, leaving too small of a gap to get your hand in to clean then out, so they had to go.
+They were having a good deal of remodeling done inside as well.
+The house needed re-painted and the roofing was replaced with a shingle called The Grand Mannor.
+The original copper gutters were not mounted well because of the way the fascia boards were designed in this concave manner.
+The old gutters were hung from straps nailed on the roofing, to let the gutters just dangle from the roof edge.
+This was bad for a few reasons.
+You cannot prop a ladder against them, since they had not sturdy support.
+Also, they had to hang half way under the roof edge, leaving too small of a gap to get your hand in there to clean out the gutters.

-With the 3 layer tear off of the old roof, it was inevitable that the gutters would get thrashed, so the Home-owner had found our web site using a search engine, and asked us to give them a bid for this custom fascia work to mount the gutters properly, and for new gutters.
-The work to build out the fascia boards to be able to properly mount the gutters onto cost was $2,200.
+With the 3 layer tear off of the old roof, it was inevitable that the gutters would get thrashed, so the Home-owner had found our web site using a search engine, and asked us to give them a bid for this custom fascia work to mount the new gutters onto properly.
+The cost of this work to build out the fascia boards and cover with a white painted aluminum was $2,200.
+I had drastically under bid this considering all the work it took to build this out.

 The No-clog options added: $2,085

 This was a big house with over twice the normal amount of gutters.
-It was getting re-painted and re-roofed around the same time, so there was some scaffolding around parts of the house.
+It was getting re-painted and re-roofed around the same time, so there was scaffolding around the back side of the house.
 I took most of these photos after the scaffolding had been removed.

 As you see in the next photo I made the proper correction.
 Below shows the same back side then and a few years later:

 Below you can see the mildew staining over the bricks from overflowing gutters over the years.
-This copper roof over the back garage door was already there, but it had no gutters.
+This copper roof over the back garage door was already there, but it had no gutter.
 I consolidated the downspout of the upper gutter into this one.
-It shown is the larger downspout parts, and the reducer as well.
-It also shows one of our custom Leaf-catchers in copper.
+Shown here is the larger downspout parts, and the reducer as well.
+It also shows one of our early design custom Leaf-Catchers made in copper.

-Here is the back side behind the garage with some very unusual custom angles to form to meet flush with the roof.
+Here is the back side behind the garage with some very unusual custom angles to form in order to meet flush with the roof.
 Below shows the same back side a few years later:

 These show the deluxe hinged solid copper leaf screens with the stainless steel hinge/clips as part of the No-clog options.
-They do sit on top of the roofing shingles, or the hinge feature would be irrelevant.
+They need to sit on top of the roofing shingles, or the hinge feature would be irrelevant.
 This also minimizes the debris that would pile over the screens if they were to lay flat inside the gutter.
-That debris will better slide off and be blown off in the wind, once it dries.
+That debris may blow off in the wind, once it dries out, but as I listed above we do not recommend this type of gutter cover any more.

-This shows before and after photos of the back of the house installing the copper gutters and the curved copper roof over the back door.
+This shows before and after photos of the awning frame I made to cover in copper after it was mounted on the back of their house over the back door.

 The old scupper above had worn holes through the side from the wear of the rain water and the soldered seams we cracking apart even though it had not suffered an impact, so on my own initiative I installed a copper liner in the new scupper for a smooth funneling into the bottom outlet.